-- 25. SLIDE 25 EXPLAIN FIGURE 58-24 electric motor and a regulator assembly raise and lower the glass on a power window. - 26.
-SLIDE 26 EXPLAIN FIGURE 58-25 A master power window control panel with the buttons & cover removed. - 27.
-SLIDE 27 EXPLAIN FIGURE 58-26 typical electric power door lock circuit diagram.
+- 25. SLIDE 25 EXPLAIN FIGURE 23-24 electric motor and a regulator assembly raise and lower the glass on a power window. - 26.
+SLIDE 26 EXPLAIN FIGURE 23-25 A master power window control panel with the buttons & cover removed. - 27.
+SLIDE 27 EXPLAIN FIGURE 23-26 typical electric power door lock circuit diagram.
 Note that the control circuit is protected by a fuse, whereas power circuit is protected by a circuit breaker.
 As with the operation of power windows, power door locks typically use reversible permanent magnet (PM) non-grounded electric motors.
 These motors are geared mechanically to lock-unlock mechanism.

-EXPLAIN TECH TIP: Programming Auto Down/Up Power Windows: Many vehicles are equipped with automatic operation that can cause window to go

-ICONS Ch58 Safety, Comfort Convenience Acc. all the way down (or up) if switch is depressed beyond a certain point or held for a fraction of a second.
+EXPLAIN TECH TIP: Programming Auto Down/Up Power Windows: Many vehicles are equipped with automatic operation that can cause window to go all the way down (or up) if switch is depressed beyond a certain point or held for a fraction of a second.
 Sometimes this feature is lost if battery in the vehicle has been disconnected.
 Although this programming procedure can vary depending on make and model, many times the window(s) can be reprogrammed without using a scan tool by depressing and holding the down button for 10 seconds.
 If the vehicle is equipped with an auto up feature, repeat the procedure by holding the button up for 10 seconds.
 Always check exact service information for the vehicle being serviced.

-DEMONSTRATION: POWER WINDOWS : Trace DEMO circuit so students understand how both motor terminals are at ground potential before switches are moved.
+DEMONSTRATION: POWER WINDOWS: Trace circuit so students understand how both motor terminals are at ground potential before switches are moved.
 Trace current flow so students understand how power is reversed.

-Power Door Locks (View) (Download) Power Seat Control (View) (Download) Power Window Regulator (View) (Download) Power Windows (View) (Download) EXPLAIN TECH TIP: Check Glove Box Switch Position: A common customer complaint is that the trunk or lift gate can be opened manually, but it cannot be opened using remote.
-Most vehicles are equipped with a lock-out switch in the glove compartment (instrument panel compartment) that can be switched off, and the glove box door locked to limit access when the vehicle is parked, and the the locked position the trunk connet he encoded using the remote.
-Check that first before following the recommended diagnostic procedures found in service information a SEE EICHDE 59, 27 20 CLIDE 20 EVELAIN ELCUDE 50 27 mildel 4 20.
-SLIDE 20 EATLAIN FIGURE 35-27 SWITCH TO disable outside opening of trunk/lift gate is often in glove box 5.010 001.
+Power Door Locks (View) (Download) Power Seat Control (View) (Download)

+Power Window Regulator (View) (Download)

+Power Windows (View) (Download)

+EXPLAIN TECH TIP: Check Glove Box Switch

+Position: A common customer complaint is that the trunk or lift gate can be opened manually, but it cannot be opened using remote.
+Most vehicles are equipped with a lock-out switch in the glove compartment (instrument panel compartment) that can be switched off, and the glove box door locked to limit access when the vehicle is parked, and the valet has the key to the ignition.
+If the switch is in the locked position, the trunk cannot be opened using the remote.
+Check that first before following the recommended diagnostic procedures found in service information. • SEE FIGURE 23-27.

-Ch58 Safety, Comfort Convenience Acc.
+28. SLIDE 28 EXPLAIN FIGURE 23-27 switch to disable outside opening of trunk/lift gate is often in glove box.